ppwwyyxx/dash-docset-torch/README.md

 + `./mds/gen-html.sh`
 + `cd html && dashing build` will give you a `torch.docset` folder.

-Right now it only roughly parses from the markdown documentation is torch repo, naively by its header level.
+For now it only roughly parses the markdown documentation in torch repo, naively by its header level.

 ![screenshot](/screenshot.png)